 Electronic Communications: Trending Fines in the Industry

-“Finance, ultimately, depends on trust.
-By failing to honor their recordkeeping and books-and-records obligations, the market participants we have charged today have failed to maintain that trust.”
-Securities and Exchange Commission Chair, Gary GenslerOver the past two years there has been a resounding increase in violations surrounding the Securities and Exchange Commission's ongoing recordkeeping initiative due to failure to preserve electronic communications.
 September 2024's release, twelve firms were charged $88 million for electronic communication deficiencies following August 2024's release of twenty-six firms were charged with longstanding failures by the firms and their personnel to maintain and preserve electronic communications totaling $392.75 million in civil penalties.
-September 2023' release announced ten firms charged for widespread and longstanding failures to maintain and preserve electronic communications, totaling $79 million in fines and penalties.
+September 2023's release announced ten firms charged for widespread and longstanding failures to maintain and preserve electronic communications, totaling $79 million in fines and penalties.
 September's release came on the tailwind of August 2023's release where the SEC charged eleven firms with penalties totaling $289 million.
-The fines and penalties from 2024 and 2023, in conjunction with the total fines and penalties from 2022, brings the tally to over $2.1 billion and over 80 enforcement actions.
+The fines and penalties from 2024 and 2023, in conjunction with the total fines and penalties from 2022, brings the tally to over $2.16 billion and over 90 enforcement actions.
 In reviewing these enforcement actions, the commonalities are:

 - Failure to reasonably supervise, with a view to prevent and detect violations of federal securities laws.